Maine Residency Requirements

 Maine Filing Grounds for Divorce

 Each state has different grounds for divorce.
-These are the reasons why two individuals, or one individual, request a divorce.
-Not all divorce grounds of other states are legal in the state of Maine.
+These are the reasons why two individuals, or one individual, requests a divorce.
+Not all divorce grounds in other states are legal in the state of Maine.
 The individuals may file for a divorce together and decide congruently the grounds for divorce, or one individual may bring the case before the court where he or she will have to prove the decided grounds.

 Maine has two different categories of divorce grounds.
 The first category is under No-Fault grounds.
 This category cites that no individual is solely responsible for the marriage’s dissolution.
 The irreconcilable difference is the only ground legal under the No-Fault category.
 Individuals filing for a divorce on these grounds are often preceded by marriage counseling.